GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Results

-0.1cm The results for the $\mu$-distortion are shown with a color scale on the lower-right panel of Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} and Fig.~\ref{fig:pedaplotsDM1GeV_highsol}, for the left and right branch, respectively.
+The results for the $\mu$-distortion are shown with a color scale on the lower-right panel of Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} and Fig.~\ref{fig:pedaplotsDM1GeV_highsol}, for the left and right branch, respectively.
 As for $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$, the $\mu$ values are primarily dependent on $g_x$ (resp. $\epsilon$) in the left (resp. right) branch case.
 The evolution of $\mu$ with these parameters follows the same trend as for $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$.
 This is not a coincidence since, by definition, $\mu$ traces the DM annihilation history in the redshift window $[z_{DC},z_C]$.
 In particular, we remark first that the peak of $\mu$ values occurs at larger $g_x$ (resp. smaller $\epsilon$) compared to the peak in $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$ in the left (resp. right) branch.
 This is explained by the fact that the DM dispersion velocity $\Sigma^2$ at the epoch $[z_{DC},z_C]$ is smaller than the virialized one in the DM galactic halo today.
 Second, the peak of the $\mu$ values is broader (the red-colored region is wider) than the one seen on $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$.
 This is because the DM annihilation is integrated over the full redshift window $[z_{DC},z_C]$, including a broad range of $\Sigma^2$ values with respect to the plot of $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$ which displays a picture of the annihilation for the specific $\Sigma^2_{\rm MW}$ value.
-The hatched-region delineated by the solid line corresponds to the region of the parameter space excluded by the upper bound $|\mu| < 9\times 10^{-5}$ from FIRAS\cite{Fixsen_1996}.
-The results for the $y$-distortion look very similar in shape to the ones for the $\mu$-distortion, and we only show with a dashed line the region of the parameter space excluded by the upper bound $|y|< 1.5\times 10^{-5}$ from FIRAS\cite{Fixsen_1996}.
-We note that the constraints from the $y$-distortion are always weaker than the ones from the $\mu$-distortion, except in a tiny corner of the parameter space.
-In the summary plots of Fig.~\ref{fig:resultsDM200MeV}, \ref{fig:resultsDM1GeV} and \ref{fig:resultsDM5GeV}, we call CMB constraints the combination of both regions.
+The hatched-region delineated by the solid line corresponds to the region of the parameter space excluded by the upper bound $|\mu| < 4.7 \times 10^{-5}$ from FIRAS~\cite{Fixsen_1996,Bianchini:2022dqh}.
+The results for the $y$-distortion look very similar in shape to the ones for the $\mu$-distortion, and we only show with a dashed line the region of the parameter space excluded by the upper bound $|y|< 1.5\times 10^{-5}$ from FIRAS~\cite{Fixsen_1996}.
+We note that the constraints from the $y$-distortion are always weaker than the ones from the $\mu$-distortion.
+In the summary plots of Fig.~\ref{fig:resultsDM200MeV}, \ref{fig:resultsDM1GeV} and \ref{fig:resultsDM5GeV}, we call CMB constraints the limits from $\mu$-distortion.